Argentina beats altitude and Bolivia in World Cup qualifier despite no Messi | TSN

 Argentina blanks Bolivia in World Cup qualifier despite no Messi

-LA PAZ, Bolivia (AP) — Argentina expected a tough battle in the altitude of La Paz.
+LA PAZ, Bolivia (AP) — Argentina expected a struggle in the altitude of La Paz.
 The World Cup champion's climb appeared even steeper with Lionel Messi out of the lineup.

 Argentina still beat Bolivia 3-0 on Tuesday in its second match of the qualifying campaign for the 2026 World Cup.